okami101/vuetify-admin/packages/docs/guide/authentication.md

 Don't forget to set `withCredentials` axios config to `true` order to include session cookies on ever XHR request.
 :::

-In order to work on fresh Laravel project, simply run `composer require laravel/sanctum` and be sure to add the middleware for `api` routes :
+In order to work on fresh Laravel project, simply run `composer require laravel/sanctum` and be sure to add the appropriate middleware for `api` routes :

 **`app/Http/Kernel.php`**